Harshitha518/flux-task-scheduler/README.md

-# Flux - Simple Task Scheduler CLI
+# Flux - Simple Task Scheduler CLI HIIII

 Flux is a lightweight command-line task scheduler that lets you add, run, pause, resume, and delete recurring tasks easily.
 It runs tasks at specified intervals in the background and supports basic task management.